OpenZeppelin/openzeppelin-relayer-sdk/README.md

 ## API Documentation

 The SDK is built on top of an OpenAPI specification which can be found in the [openapi.json](openapi.json) file.

-For detailed API documentation, please refer to the OpenZeppelin Relayer documentation.
+For detailed API documentation, please refer to the [API Reference](docs/README.md) in the docs folder.
+This documentation provides comprehensive information about all available endpoints, request parameters, and response types.

 ## Development